ivcap-works/ivcap-docs/developer-guide/Index.md

 ### Tools

-Software used to install, develop and deploy services that doesn't form part of the system on a Mac includes:
+Install the software used to develop and deploy services that may not be installed on a base system and may include:
 * [brew](https://brew.sh/) to install useful utilities and tools
 * coreutils: `brew install coreutils`
 * yq: `brew install yq`